-Designing a waiting room in a modern style can be a daunting task no matter how small or large your space may be.
-After all, your reception area is often the first image that guests will have of your organization, so making a positive impression in this room is absolutely vital.
-Here’s what you should add to your space if you’re looking to achieve a truly modern look in your lobby.
+Designing a modern waiting room can be daunting, no matter how small or large your space may be.
+After all, your reception area is often the first image guests will have of your organization, so making a positive impression in this room is vital.
+Here’s what you should add to your space if you want to achieve a truly modern look in your lobby.

 Make sure that your guest chairs aren’t too big or bulky.
-Traditional sofas and lounge chairs take up a lot of space in a room; instead, go with chairs that have seats raised up from the floor.
-This will give off a more modern appearance and even help make your waiting room look a little larger.
-You can kick the style up a notch by choosing chairs that have cool metal framework.
+Traditional sofas and lounge chairs take up a lot of space in a room—instead, go with chairs with seats raised from the floor.
+This will give off a more modern appearance and even help make your waiting room appear larger.
+You can kick the style up a notch by choosing chairs with a metal framework.

-It is far more important for your receptionists to be comfortable while they work than it is for you to equip them with chairs that will look good, but it’s usually not too difficult to find task seating that accomplishes both of these feats.
+It is far more important for your receptionists to be comfortable while they work than for you to equip them with chairs that look good, but it’s usually not too difficult to find task seating that accomplishes both of these feats.
 Select an ergonomic chair with multiple adjustments that can be easily switched up to accommodate different employees as shifts change throughout the day.
-This will ensure that your staff is comfortable while they work, since you can’t expect good work to come from uncomfortable employees.
-When it comes to the style factor, you may want to choose an ergonomic chair in sleek mesh or leather upholstery for that modern look.
-Additionally, a chair with white or chrome framework will be much more visually exciting than a chair that’s basic black.
+This ensures your staff is comfortable while working since you can’t expect good work from uncomfortable employees.
+When it comes to the style factor, you may want to choose an ergonomic chair in sleek mesh or leather upholstery.
+Additionally, a chair with a white or chrome framework will be much more visually exciting than a chair that’s basic black.

 You’ll need a place for guests to hang their coats and hats when they enter, so why not make that area just as stylish as the rest of the room?
 Coat racks in a modern style look great whether they’re being used or not.

 Even the most beautiful room is nothing without good lighting.
 Illuminate your reception area with a chrome or satin nickel floor lamp to light up the space.
 You can even use matching table lamps in the room for a well-coordinated look.